IBM/watson-nao-robot/README.md

 * Update the workspace id in the workspace.json document under "workspace_id"

-* click on the "up arrow" to import a workspace & make sure "Everything" option is selected
+* Click on the "up arrow" to import a workspace & make sure "Everything" option is selected

 <p align="center">
   <img width="400" height="55" src="doc/source/images/import_conversation_workspace.png">
 </p>

-* click choose a file, navigate to workspace.json document and select import
+* Click choose a file, navigate to workspace.json document and select import

-* click on "Watson Conversation" at the top to go back to workspace
+* Click on "Watson Conversation" at the top to go back to workspace

 * Find the **Workspace ID** by clicking on the context menu (three vertical dots) of the new workspace and select **View details**.